svtk/AtomicKotlinCourse/Object-Oriented Programming/Class Delegation/Exercise 2/task.md

 Modify the solution to that exercise using class delegation so you can call a function `interactWithCrocodile(honestlyDuck)`.
 Make the `IAmHonestlyDuck` `crocodile` parameter `private` so you *cannot* expose `field`.

+<sub> This task doesn't contain the automatic tests,
+it's always marked as "Correct" on "Check".
+Please compare your solution with the provided one! </sub>